lukephelan/web-of-westeros/README.md

 My application turned out a bit different as I started exploring graph databases and data visualisation.

+Unfortunately, you must use the [Chrome 'Allow-Control-Allow-Origin'](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) add-on for the third-party API calls to work (double click on a node and you will see what I mean).
+If anyone knows a work-around, please contact me.

 ## How to Use

-1. Clone or download this repository
+1. Clone or download this repository, as well as [this repository](https://github.com/lukephelan/api-wow).
-2. Run `npm install` in your terminal at the root directory of the project
+2. Run `npm install` in your terminal at the root directory of each project
 3. Download Neo4j and select a database location somewhere locally
 4. Set a username and password for your database and append your own username and password in /api/app.js/ where it connects to the database `db = new neo4j('http://<username>:<password>@localhost:7474');`
 5. Follow Neo4j's link to the browser interface
-6. Copy and paste the code from [got-tree]('/api/seed') into the command line to seed the database.
+6. Copy and paste the code from [got-tree]('/api/seed') into the command line to seed the database
 7. Run two local servers from your terminal for both app.js files
 8. Head to the localhost root directory for the front-end server
+9. Check the back-end API at the hosted port with a /json extension to check that it is sending JSON data
-9. Application should be up and running!
+10. Application should be up and running

 ## Choosing Technology